Dev GuideAPI Reference

 The GA4 integration sends Optimizely Web Experimentation variations to GA4 as audiences.
 GA4 has the following limits for the number of audiences you can have, depending on your account:

-• GA4 standard allows up to 100 audiences
+• GA4 standard lets you have up to 100 audiences

 • Both versions of GA4 limit reports to include up to 4 audiences